Published May 16, 2024

 Point of First Contact

 Like many others, Elias Toufexis first encountered Star Trek in his childhood.
 "I’ve literally grown up with Star Trek,” he explains, “I mean that in a different way than it comes across.
-When I was a kid, I obviously was too young to have watched The Original Series [when it first aired], but it was on all the time.
+When I was a kid, I obviously was too young to have watched [when it first aired], but it was on all the time.
 My dad recorded it, and I remember watching it with my dad and his brothers — my uncles — all the time."

 Toufexis then shares another reason why Star Trek was such a huge part of his upbringing.
 "Another big part of me loving Star Trek was William Shatner.
 We grew up not only in the same town in Montreal, but we grew up on the same block.
 Exactly the same block.
 Obviously, 30 years apart.
 We grew up on the same street in Monkland.
 I was on the corner street he was on.
 I always looked at him as a role model because this guy literally grew up right here and is one of the biggest stars in the world.
 I always looked up to him because of that, which got mixed in with my adoration for Star Trek.
 So I’ve been a fan my whole life."